spree/spree/guides/content/integration/overview.md

 Any message with the Integrator can be consumed by an endpoint, with each individual message resulting in a JSON encoded message being dispatched via a HTTP POST request to a pre-configured endpoint URL.

 Using the Integrator's control panel you can configure a list of the message types you want to subscribe to, and a list of corresponding endpoint URLs that will process them.
-For more see ["Consuming Messages"](/integration/consuming/).
+For more see <%= link_to "Consuming Messages", 'consuming' %>.

 ## Consumers